NeoCellSsjGod/empires-and-allies/README.md

 In the absence of a repository collecting game files and information, I've created this one hoping to be able to play again this wonderful game.\
 So, I'm trying to rebuild the 2011-13 version of Empires and Allies.
 Feel free to join and make your own contributions.
+Our actual objectives are [here](#project).

 > A good way to start is saving all the icons from the copy done by Wikia still accessible [here](http://empiresandallies.wikia.com/wiki/Empires_%26_Allies_Wiki/Main_2).